-You pay a \$40 copayment for each Medicare-covered individual or group therapy in-office visit.
+You pay \$0 for Medicare- and MassHealth (Medicaid)-covered individual or group therapy visits.

-You pay a \$0 copayment for each Medicare-covered individual or group therapy telehealth visit.
+You pay \$0 for MassHealth (Medicaid)-covered acupuncture.

 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

 For outpatient surgery to be covered, your doctor or other plan provider must get prior authorization (approval in advance) from the plan.